Jack Broeders

 Highlight Delft is an innovative festival at the intersection of art and technology.
 Each year the city of Delft transforms into a living laboratory where immersive installations, light sculptures, and cutting-edge digital works invite visitors to explore the future of creativity.
 The 2024 edition played with perception and deception.

-A bold visual language with a festive colour palette, clean geometric motifs, and dito typography was created for the entire visual identity.
-From the logo – where the diagonal line visualises an upward-looking view toward the future – to a cohesive system used across posters, signage, and the website, the design aims to reflect the festival’s mission: to make near-future technology feel tangible.
+A bold visual language with a bright colour palette, clean geometric motifs, and dito typography was created for the entire visual identity.
+The diagonal line in the logo suggests an upward look toward the future, while the visual system extends across posters, signage, and the website, keeping the same sense of clarity and energy throughout

 At home in Burgundian Mechelen